dnebing/liferay-hashing/modules/passwd-encryption-updator/README.md

 This module intends to provide that functionality, ensuring that hashes are updated after successful login and while the password is still available to rehash.

+NOTE: This is not going to be an _active_ rehash of all user passwords; the database will contain their old password until they log into the platform, so you will still have some hanging around unless you force everyone to reset their passwords.

 Enjoy!